harshalpatil2012/DevUtils/Database/Oracle-OJDBC-Benchmarking-Details.md

 Use batch updates for bulk operations.
 Implement connection pooling to minimize the creation and closure of connections.
 Utilize a database connection pool for connection management.
-Optimize your database for better performance.
+Optimize database for better performance.
 OJDBC 19.1.0.0 Version and Compatibility Details
 OJDBC 19.1.0.0 is compatible with the following JDK versions: 8, 11, and 17.
 It also maintains compatibility with Oracle Database 19c.